Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Chinchón

-We close the route in Nuevo Baztán, a unique example of the enlightened urbanism of the eighteenth century.
-Founded as an industrial enclave, it stands out for its baroque ensemble, the Palace of Goyeneche and its symmetrical structure.
-It is a different town, with serene charm and an air of a royal project still visible.
+Nuevo Baztán, a unique example of 18th-century Enlightenment urban planning.
+Founded as an industrial hub, it stands out for its Baroque architecture, the Goyeneche Palace, and its symmetrical layout.
+It is a distinctive town, with a serene charm and an air of royal grandeur that remains evident today.

-The Route of the Lordship and the Crown is a journey between palaces, main squares and narrow streets that hold centuries of history.
-More than a tour, it is an invitation to discover the soul of Castile and its royal legacy, in towns where the past is still alive in every corner.
+The Route of the Lordship and the Crown is a journey through palaces, main squares, and narrow streets that hold centuries of history.
+More than just a tour, it is an invitation to discover the soul of Castile and its royal legacy, in towns where the past remains alive in every corner.

 Route tips